RenderToolbox/VirtualScenesEngine/README.md

 So, one leverage factor comes from re-combining assets to produce various mexximp structs.

-Wand some pictures of re-combined assets under "boring" rendering.
+Want some pictures of re-combined assets under "boring" rendering.

 VSE adds the concept of a "Style" which is orthogonal to the assets.
 Style includes materials and light spectra that can be applied to the assets, as well as renderer configuration, like how to ray-sample the scene (which is often tightly coupled to the materials and lights that are used).